robotics-upo/fire_node/README.md

 d) rows and cols.
 Integers which are used to set the number of rows and columns of the matrix for the opening transformation.

+Flip image is a topic which is created from using flip-image ROS node package: https://github.com/robotics-upo/flip_image

+Moreover, you need also to install ROS SeekThermal node and their libraries:   https://github.com/ethz-asl/seekthermal_ros